-Not for the feint of heart, The Rapids offers riders more than 300 feet of “white water” rafting down a tube.
+Not for the faint of heart, The Rapids offers riders more than 300 feet of “white water” rafting down a tube.
 There is plenty of reason to look forward to the final 50-foot splash down.
 No one will judge you if your hair stands on end for hours after.

 The Great Shipwreck

-An iconic replica of a 17th century ship, The Great Shipwreck gives you the chance to zipline directly off the ship and into a stunning blue lagoon.
+An iconic replica of a 17th-century ship, The Great Shipwreck gives you the chance to zipline directly off the ship and into a stunning blue lagoon.
 The ship is so well-designed that it’s easy to believe it’s been around for hundreds of years.

 The Lazy River